Monitoring Desk

 480g pork belly, boned and rind removed

-45g potato starch
+45g potato starch, or cornflour

 Sunflower oil, for frying